pipshea/Community-Arts-and-the-Internet/appropriate_approaches_to_online_community.md

 This booklet‘s approach to online community building as a creative activity involving a conceptual inquiry, guides practitioners beyond existing or dominant ways of thinking, helping them preempt issues and articulate appropriate approaches - the lasting effect of this method being that practitioners become more willing to reflect on their actions and motivations, and more open to designing collaborative systems that are “an artful fit between technique, tool, human, moral, and environmental limits” (Drengson 1982).
 ---
 ####References
-1. Bacon, J. 2009.
-The Art of Community.
-Sebastopol, California: O'Reilly Media 2.
-Drengson, A. R. 1982.
-Four Philosophies of Technology.
+1. Bacon, J. 2009. **The Art of Community**.
+Sebastopol, California: O'Reilly Media

+2. Drengson, A. R. 1982. **Four Philosophies of Technology**.
 Philosophy Today 26 (2):103.
 3. Gasser, U. and J. Palfrey.
-2007.
-When and How ICT Interoperability Drives Innovation, Breaking Down Digital Barriers: The Berkman Centre for Internet and Society at Harvard Law School and The University of St. Gallen.
+2007. **When and How ICT Interoperability Drives Innovation, Breaking Down Digital Barriers**: The Berkman Centre for Internet and Society at Harvard Law School and The University of St. Gallen.
 4. Hearn, G. N. and M. Foth.
-2007.
-Communicative Ecologies: Editorial Preface.
+2007. **Communicative Ecologies**: Editorial Preface.
 Electronic Journal of Communication 17:1-2.
-5. Lovink, G. 2005.
-The Principle of Notworking: Concepts in Critical Internet Culture.
+5. Lovink, G. 2005. **The Principle of Notworking: Concepts in Critical Internet Culture**.
 Amsterdam: HVA Publicaties.
 6. Von Busch, O. and K. Palmas.
-2006.
-Abstract Hacktivism: The Making of a Hacker Culture.
+2006. **Abstract Hacktivism: The Making of a Hacker Culture**.
 London and Istanbul: In collaboration with OPENMUTE.org.